Daniel1200101/SecurePass/README.md

 # 🔐 SecurePass – Multi-Step Unlock System

 SecurePass is a unique multi-layered phone unlock system based on real-time context, sensor input, and user interaction.
-The app guides the user through **five unlock steps**, each using a different method to verify identity or awareness.
+The app currently guides the user through **five unlock steps**, each using a different method to verify identity or awareness but later it should be secretly kept to the user.

 Each successful step turns one of **five indicator lights** green.
 Upon completing all steps, the device or protected feature is **fully unlocked**.